cfallon61/twisttier/data return types/communcation requirements.md

 ## Adding a Spin

 __Note__ This functionality requires integration testing with client
-1. Client will `POST /api/add_spin` with the following parameters in the body:
+1. Client will `POST /api/add_spin/<username>` with `username` as a URL parameter with the following parameters in the body:
   ```
   body: {
     spinBody: [some arbitary text here. <= 90 characters in length],
     tags: [list of tags i.e. ['tag1', 'tag2']],
     is_quote: [boolean.
 True if quoted, false if not],
+    quote_origin: {
+      username: <username of original author>,
-    quote_origin: [username: post_id (front end will have a list of the post IDs available to it so this is possible)]
+      spinId: <id of original quote> //(front end will have a list of the post IDs available to it so this is possible)]
   };
   ```